epinowcast/epinowcast/README.md

     #>   }

-If making use of our methodology or the methodology on which ours is based please cite the relevant papers from our [model outline](https://package.epinowcast.org/articles/model.html).
+If making use of our methodology or the methodology on which ours is based, please cite the relevant papers from our [model outline](https://package.epinowcast.org/articles/model.html).

 ## How to make a bug report or feature request